What are Switchblade drones, the kamikaze ‘killer’ drones Biden is sending to Ukraine?

 Switchblade drones are cheaper than most U.S. drones, and come in two sizes, according to AeroVironment, the manufacturer.
 The Switchblade 300 model weighs about five pounds, flies up to 15 minutes at a time, and is designed to be carried in a backpack, assisting small infantry units tracking the Russians’ movements.

 The Switchblade 600, by comparison, weighs about 50 pounds, flies up to 40 minutes and is known as a “loitering missile” that can target armored vehicles.
-It is not yet clear which version the United States will be sending Ukraine.
+It is not yet clear which version the United States will be sending to Ukraine.

-AeroVironment’s switchblade drones were first used in Afghanistan against the Taliban in response to 9/11, according to the company website.
+AeroVironment’s Switchblade drones were first used in Afghanistan against the Taliban in response to 9/11, according to the company website.
 In a statement earlier this month, the firm said that it stood ready to help Ukraine “win against the Russian military and strategically deter future aggression.”

 How do Switchblade drones work?

-“The tube is set up like a little mortar on the ground,” Steve Gitlin, who served as AeroVironment’s Chief Marketing Officer, said during a 2020 interview in which he described the product.
+“The tube is set up like a little mortar on the ground,” Steve Gitlin, who served as AeroVironment’s chief marketing officer, said during a 2020 interview in which he described the product.
 “Using the ground control system, the operator launches it.
 It exits the tube.
 Its wings spring open.”

 “Its propeller spins up, and it starts flying in the direction the operator wants it to and streaming live video back to that operator, viewable on the screen in the middle of that hand-control unit,” he continued, adding that once the threat is identified, “they then designate that target on the control station screen, and the Switchblade then navigates itself in the terminal guidance mode and detonates on to that target.”

-Gitlin said that the Switchblade was also able to follow the target, changing direction if necessary.
+Gitlin said that the Switchblade is also able to follow the target, changing direction if necessary.

 The drones are unique in their ability to hover above a potential target, strategically waiting for the right moment to conduct a precise strike.

-They are part of a category of weapons known as “loitering munition,” says Ingvild Bode, an associate professor at the Center for War Studies, a research group within the University of Southern Denmark, because they “are designed to loiter over battlefields, within potentially quite a broad geographical area, where they search for a particular class of target,” such as radars.
-“When they have found the target [they] launch themselves onto it” — hence the “kamikaze” label.
+They are part of a category of weapons known as “loitering munition,” said Ingvild Bode, an associate professor at the Center for War Studies, a research group within the University of Southern Denmark, because they “are designed to loiter over battlefields, within potentially quite a broad geographical area, where they search for a particular class of target,” such as radars.
+“When they have found the target, [they] launch themselves onto it” — hence the “kamikaze” label.

-Their small size and weight make them stand out, says Bode, as does their ability to launch a strike on a target autonomously.
-While humans are often involved in confirming a strike remotely, she says, their operating systems are “technologically capable of doing that on its own, and I think that is the big difference.”
+Their small size and weight make them stand out, Bode said, as does their ability to launch a strike on a target autonomously.
+While humans are often involved in confirming a strike remotely, she said their operating systems are “technologically capable of doing that on its own, and I think that is the big difference.”

 What impact could the drones have on the war in Ukraine?

-The U.S. offer of 100 switchblade drones is “quite a lot,” Bode says, but “we’re not talking about a number that would win the war for Ukraine.”
-While they would not be “decisive,” the drones could help Ukrainian forces defend more territory against Russian incursions, she says, provided they are not shot down.
+The U.S. offer of 100 switchblade drones is “quite a lot,” Bode said, but “we’re not talking about a number that would win the war for Ukraine.”
+While they would not be “decisive,” the drones could help Ukrainian forces defend more territory against Russian incursions, she said, provided they are not shot down.

-A senior U.S. defense official, speaking on condition of anonymity under ground rules set by the Pentagon, said that he would not rule out that more of the drones could be sent to Ukraine in future shipments, in similar rolling fashion to how the Pentagon has been sending anti-tank missiles and shoulder-fired anti-aircraft weapons.
+A senior U.S. defense official, speaking on condition of anonymity under ground rules set by the Pentagon, said that he would not rule out that more of the drones could be sent to Ukraine in future shipments, in similar rolling fashion to how the Pentagon has been sending antitank missiles and shoulder-fired antiaircraft weapons.

 On paper, switchblade drones can be more precise than many of the weapons used by Russian and Ukrainian forces, such as fire bombs.
-But “because there is so much uncertainty about how the AI targeting algorithms these systems include actually function, and whether they can function effectively in urban warfare, we don’t know whether they’ll be more effective” in this particular war, says Bode.
+But “because there is so much uncertainty about how the AI targeting algorithms these systems include actually function, and whether they can function effectively in urban warfare, we don’t know whether they’ll be more effective” in this particular war, Bode said.

 A senior U.S. defense official said it’s “safe to assume” that one of the drones’ purposes is “to deliver a punch.”
 This official added that he would not rule out whether the United States would send more of the drones to Ukraine in rolling fashion, as the Pentagon has with Javelin antitank weapons and Stinger missiles, human-portable weapons that are designed to take out low-flying aircraft.